basti1302/elm-workshop/readme.markdown

 npm install
 ```

 This will install (among other things) Elm 0.18 as a local dependency.
 It will also compile all Elm modules in the project.
+At one point, the Elm package manager will ask "Do you approve of this plan?" - you should answer with `Y`.

 Next, run